Chiomalina/Two-Sum-Algorithm/README.md

 - Building maintainable, testable, and reusable code.

 - Thinking like a problem-solver, not just a coder.
+- This demonstrates algorithmic understanding, attention to detail, and technical maturity which are among the qualities I bring to every project.

 ---
 ## 👨‍💻 About the Developer